-\item We present and formulate the transmit beampattern design problem for this architecture, where the waveforms emitted by the sources and the phase shifts introduced by the RIS are jointly optimized; different constraints on the source signals are considered, including the constant-modulus constraint, which is a key requirement for efficiency when saturated power amplifiers are used.
+\item We formulate and present the transmit beampattern design problem for this architecture, jointly optimizing source waveforms and RIS phase shifts under various constraints on the source signals, including the constant-modulus constraint, which is a key requirement for efficiency when saturated power amplifiers are used.

-\item We show that beampattern design problem, although different from those considered in other related works, can be tackled with consolidated methodologies, and we present a sub-optimum solution.
+\item We demonstrate that this beampattern design problem, while distinct from those in related works, can be tackled with consolidated methodologies, and we present a sub-optimum solution.

-\item Finally, we provide a few examples showing that this architecture can be competitive compared to fully digital MIMO systems in terms of synthesized beampattern, especially if the constant-modulus constraint is enforced. \end{itemize}
+\item Finally, we provide numerical examples showcasing the competitiveness of this architecture compared to fully digital MIMO and hybrid analog-digital MIMO systems in terms of synthesized beampatterns, particularly when the constant-modulus constraint is enforced. \end{itemize}

-Use cases for this RIS-based transmit architecture are radars, where the exploitation of RISs has already been advocated in~\cite{Buzzi_2021, Aubry_2021, Buzzi_2022, Rihan_2022} for improving the radar performance or reducing the costs, in communication and DFRC systems~\cite{Gao_2019, Wang_2019, LiuR_2023}, where the selection of one among different beampatterns allows for a spatial/beam index modulation, and in (massive) MIMO communication systems~\cite{Jamali_2021}, when broadcasting control signals are to be sent.
-Finally, the results found here apply both to the case where the sources are close to the RIS (thus forming a unique physical device) and to the case where the sources are far away from the RIS: in this latter scenario, the sources can also be represented by different systems (e.g., base stations or radars) that cooperate together and devote some of their physical resources (i.e., a narrow beam pointing towards the RIS in some specific frequency intervals) to sense an area that is not in the field-of-view of their transmitters and/or communicate with terminals located in such an area.
+Potential applications for this RIS-based transmit architecture include radars (where RIS exploitation has been advocated for performance improvement and cost reduction in~\cite{Buzzi_2021, Aubry_2021, Buzzi_2022, Rihan_2022}), communication and DFRC systems~\cite{Gao_2019, Wang_2019, LiuR_2023} (where selectable beampatterns enable spatial/beam index modulation), and (massive) MIMO communication systems~\cite{Jamali_2021} (for broadcasting control signals).
+Furthermore, the results presented here are applicable to scenarios where the sources are either in close proximity to the RIS (forming a single physical unit) or located remotely.
+In the latter case, the sources could even represent distinct cooperative systems (e.g., base stations or radars) dedicating focused beams within specific frequency bands towards the RIS to sense areas or communicate with terminals outside their primary coverage.